If it’s to be it’s up to me

 My colleagues and I agreed that to achieve an enduring, sustainable initiative for women, we would need to work purposefully, deliberately and continuously at keeping the gender equality opportunity front of mind.
 This meant creating advocacy and sponsorship amongst the male leaders, providing them with the tools and the techniques to continue to challenge their own thinking and behaviours when it came to including women and of course, tangible success measures and milestones in place.

-Bottom line, is that we all agreed that we could no long sit back and admire the problem of too few women in our workplace.
+Bottom line, is that we all agreed that we could no longer sit back and admire the problem of too few women in our workplace.

 I’m a big fan of JFDI, but this is one of those times when a deliberate, planned and purposeful approach worked.